surniaulula/wpsso-rrssb/readme.txt

 Uses the CSS and JS libraries provided by the <a href="https://github.com/kni-labs/rrssb">RRSSB project on GitHub</a>.

-<h3>WPSSO Core Plugin Required</h3>
+<h3>WPSSO Core Required</h3>

-WPSSO Ridiculously Responsive Social Sharing Buttons (aka WPSSO RRSSB) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).
-WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.
+WPSSO Ridiculously Responsive Social Sharing Buttons (WPSSO RRSSB) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).

 == Installation ==